-Intelligauge with CO Shield®
+Intelligauge with Power Meter and CO Shield®

-Four mode digital meter for displaying voltage, frequency, run time, and total run time.
+Five mode digital meter for displaying voltage, frequency, session run time, total run time and power output.

-A. CO Shield® LED - The CO Shield® technology monitors for accumulation of poisonous carbon monoxide (CO) gas produced by engine exhaust when the generator is running.
-If CO Shield® detects elevated levels of CO gas, it automatically shuts off the engine.
+A. CO Shield[®] LED - The CO Shield[®] technology monitors for accumulation of poisonous carbon monoxide (CO) gas produced by engine exhaust when the generator is running.
+If CO Shield[®] detects elevated levels of CO gas, it automatically shuts off the engine.